Craig Finn: With the Brokerdealer

-With The Hold Steady
+With the Hold Steady

-He moved to New York City in the fall of 2001, after Lifter Puller broke up, for a change and because he and his wife knew people there.
-He has said that lyrically with The Hold Steady, he's been trying to produce a more positive, coherent, story-based message in a natural way that he could imagine someone saying.
+Finn moved to New York City in the fall of 2001, after Lifter Puller broke up, for a change and because he and his wife knew people there.
+He has said that with the Hold Steady, he's been trying to produce a more positive, coherent, story-based message in a natural way that he could imagine someone saying.